 While many people often hope that nothing will happen to their belongings, sometimes things can go wrong unexpectedly.
-In these cases, it is important that you have home contents insurance to cover any damage or loss caused by fire, theft, water damage, vandalism or floods to your household goods and contents.
+In these cases, it is important that you have home contents insurance to cover any damage, vandalism or floods to your household goods and contents.